geo-data/cesium-terrain-builder/README.md

 * Add support for interpolating out `NODATA` values.
 This could be done using either `GDALFillNodata()` or `GDALGridCreate()`.

-* Add support for a progress meter, possibly incorporating the GDAL progress hooks where appropriate.

 * Adding support for creating water masks to tiles could be useful: at the moment all tiles are flagged as being of type 'land'.